MarlinFirmware/Marlin/README.md

 ## Marlin 2.1

-Marlin 2.1 continues to support both 32-bit ARM and 8-bit AVR boards while adding support for up to 9 coordinated axes and to up to 8 extruders.
+Marlin 2.1 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
+Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).